 No one ever plans to be pulled over, but unfortunately, mistakes happen.
-If you were issued a traffic ticket recently, you’re probably wondering how much it will cost.
+If you were issued a traffic ticket recently, you’re probably wondering how much is a speeding ticket in Michigan.
 Michigan traffic ticket fines and penalties can be confusing.
 We’ve outlined some of the basics to help you understand what you’ll need to pay and what consequences you could face.

 Fines and Penalties